dionupton/FlogIt/README.md

 - **Frontend**: Utilized Next.js, capitalizing on its capabilities to create a dynamic and responsive user interface.
 - **Backend**: Developed on the ASP.NET Core microservices framework.
 Duende IdentityServer is integrated for authentication, SignalR for real-time interactions, and RabbitMQ for asynchronous messaging.
-- **Databases**: Chose PostgreSQL for its robustness in handling relational data and MongoDB for its flexibility with NoSQL storage.
+- **Databases**: PostgreSQL for its robustness in handling relational data and MongoDB for its flexibility with NoSQL storage.
 - **Infrastructure**: Orchestrated the entire setup using Kubernetes, ensuring seamless container management and deployment.

 ## 🌍 Deployment Overview

 - **Live Application**: Experience the platform firsthand at [FlogIt Demo App](https://app.flogitdemoapp.co.uk).
 - **Identity Server**: Isolated hosting to optimize authentication processes.
-- **Microservices**: Hosted on cloud-based Kubernetes clusters, emphasizing scalability and resilience.
+- **Microservices**: Hosted on cloud-based Kubernetes clusters, emphasising scalability and resilience.

 ## 🌐 Frontend Services